Miss Eco International 2019

 Miss Eco International 2019 was the fifth edition of Miss Eco International pageant, held on March 29, 2019 at Al Masa Capital Hotel, Teiatro Masr, Cairo, Egypt.

-At the end of the event, Cynthia Magpatoc Thomalla from the Philippines crowned her successor Rashia Suheyn Cipriani Noriega from Peru as Miss Eco International 2019.
+At the end of the event, Cynthia Magpatoc Thomalla from the Philippines crowned her successor Suheyn Cipriani from Peru as Miss Eco International 2019.
 Later on, Suheyn Cipriani Noriega was dethroned due to pregnancy.
-The title was given to Amy Nurthinie Aziz from Malaysia after the first runner-up refused to claim the title, Amy is previously the fourth runner-up.
+The title was then given to the fourth runner-up, Amy Nur Tinie Abdul Aziz from Malaysia after the runners-up refused to claim the title.